 The Qualities Required To Become A Train Driver

 The selection process for becoming a trainee train driver includes many different stages including an application form, psychometric tests and two different interviews.
 The interview starts off with a criteria-based one and finishes with a managers interview.
+We have a full and extensive guide on train driver interview question and answers.

 During the selection process it is crucial that applicants match the assessable competencies and qualities that are required for the role of trainee train driver.
 It is absolutely essential that any candidate provides the assessors with EVIDENCE of where he or she meets each of the following qualities: